adent11/Github-Sandbox/README.md

 ### Sub-Assembly
 For this assignment I made a sub-assembly with the wheel, tire, axle, and bearings.
 I learned roughly how Onshape mates work, by using mate connecters and inferring intent, and how to animate rotating parts in assemblies.

+### Final Caster Assembly
+For this assignment I assembled the whole caster and added screws and pins to hold the parts together.
+I had a small issue when I accidentally deleted a part from the assembly, but it was easy enough to fix using the version control, especially relative to Solidworks, where I would have had to redo quite a bit of lost work.
+I also learned how to insert standard nuts, bolts, pins, etc.